Provinciality in the Global Village of World Literature?

-Join us for a discussion about the liminality of small literatures with established writers and translators from Bulgaria, Ireland and USA.
+Join us for a discussion about the liminality of small literatures with established writers and translators from Bulgaria, Ireland and Scotland.

-How do Georgi Gospodinov, Eilís Ní Dhuibhne, Angela Rodel and Dimitar Kambourov play out (and outplay) their origins?
+How do Jim Mackintosh, Eilís Ní Dhuibhne, Stefan Ivanov and Dimitar Kambourov play out (and outplay) their origins?
 Is the tilted stance of their writing a side effect or a deliberate position?
 Do they artistically monetize their marginality, their interests, their upstandingness – both figurative and literal?
 Or do they really care?
 Are concerns about literary maps and margins not already outdated?
 Is it not already provincial to be obsessed with provinciality in the global village of world literature?

 Did you know?

-You can read Georgi Gospodinov’s specially commissioned poems, presented in their original Cyrillic script and in translation as part of our Hidden Letters trail of poetry alongside the benches-letters in the outdoor grounds of St John’s Church.
+You can read Stefan Ivanov’s specially commissioned poem, presented in its original Cyrillic script and in translation as part of our Hidden Letters trail of poetry alongside the benches-letters in the outdoor grounds of St John’s Church.

-The Hidden Letters benches are designed by the Bulgarian artists and architects Cyrill Zlatkov and Ivan Ivanov in the shape of letters from the Cyrillic alphabet offering new outdoor spaces for resting and reading, complete with poems by outstanding Bulgarian writers, including Georgi Gospodinov.
+The Hidden Letters benches are designed by the Bulgarian artists and architects Cyrill Zlatkov and Ivan Ivanov in the shape of letters from the Cyrillic alphabet offering new outdoor spaces for resting and reading, complete with poems by outstanding Bulgarian writers, including Georgi Gospodinov and Stefan Ivanov.

 Hidden Letters first launched in Sofia in 2018 and since has toured to Berlin, Paris, Budapest, Plovdiv, Munster, Rabat and Brussels.
 Edinburgh is its first UK destination and in the post-COVID-19 pandemic it aims to reclaim our outdoor public spaces for poetry activism and multiculturalism.